JCB (heavy equipment manufacturer): Political donations

+In 2017, a Reuters study of JCB group accounts found that between 2001 and 2013, JCB paid £577M to JCB Research, an unlimited company that does not have to file public accounts, who have made significant donations to the Conservative Party.
+Between 2007 and 2017, JCB and Bamford entities donated £8.1m in cash or kind to the party.
+Between 2019 and 2021 JCB donated a further £2.5m.
+In 2025 it was reported that JCB were donating to the Conservatives and Reform.

 Controversies and criticism

 Violation of EU antitrust law

-In December 2000, JCB was fined €39.6M by the European Commission for violating European Union antitrust law.
-The fine related to restrictions on sales outside allotted territories, purchases between authorised distributors, bonuses and fees which restricted out of territory sales, and occasional joint fixing of resale prices and discounts across different territories.
-JCB appealed the decision, with the European Court of First Instance upholding portions of the appeal and reducing the original fine by 25%.
-JCB appealed to the European Court of Justice but this final appeal was rejected in 2006, with the court slightly increasing the reduced fine by €864,000.
+JCB was fined €39.6M in December 2000 by the European Commission for violating European Union antitrust law.
+The fine related to the company creating barriers within the single market and on occasions fixing retail prices.
+JCB appealed the decision, with the European Court of First Instance upholding parts of the appeal and reducing the fine by 25%.
+JCB appealed to the European Court of Justice but this was rejected in 2006, with the court increasing the reduced fine by €864,000.

-Tax avoidance

-In 2017, a Reuters study of JCB group accounts found that between 2001 and 2013, the JCB group paid £577M to JCB Research, an unlimited company that does not have to file public accounts and which has only two shares, both owned by Anthony Bamford.
-JCB Research has been described as an obscure company, allegedly worth £27,000, but which donated £2M to the Conservative Party in the run up to the 2010 election, making it the largest donor.
-Ownership of the company which has never filed accounts is disputed by the Bamford brothers.
-According to a Guardian report, much of the Bamford money was held in shares in offshore trusts.

-JCB Service, the main JCB holding company, is owned by a Dutch parent company, ‘Transmissions and engineering Netherlands BV’, which is ultimately controlled by “Bamford family interests”.
-According to Ethical Consumer, JCB has six subsidiaries in jurisdictions considered to be tax havens, in Singapore, the Netherlands, Hong Kong, Delaware and Switzerland.

 Involvement in Israeli settlements

-On 12 February 2020, the United Nations published a database of all business enterprises involved in certain specified activities related to the Israeli settlements in the Occupied Palestinian Territories, including East Jerusalem, and in the occupied Golan Heights.
-JCB has been listed on the database in light of its involvement in activities related to "the supply of equipment and materials facilitating the construction and the expansion of settlements and the wall, and associated infrastructures".
-The international community considers Israeli settlements built on land occupied by Israel to be in violation of international law.

-In October 2020, the British government decided to investigate a complaint that JCB’s sale of equipment to Israel did not comply with the human rights guidelines set by the Organisation for Economic Co-operation and Development.
-The UK National Contact Point (NCP), part of the UK’s Department of International Trade, agreed to review a complaint against JCB submitted by a charity, Lawyers for Palestinian Human Rights.
+On 12 February 2020, the United Nations published a database of business enterprises conducting activities related to Israeli settlements.
+JCB was included due to "the supply of equipment and materials facilitating the construction and the expansion of settlements and the wall, and associated infrastructures".
+The international community considers the settlements to be in violation of international law.
+In October 2020, the British government investigated a complaint submitted by charity Lawyers for Palestinian Human Rights that JCB’s sale of equipment to Israel did not comply with human rights guidelines set by the Organisation for Economic Co-operation and Development.
 JCB said it had no “legal ownership” of its machinery once sold to Comasco, its sole distributor of JCB equipment in Israel.
+The complaint was in part upheld.

+Tax havens

+Ethical Consumer researched JCB in support of the launch of Palestine Action and found that JCB Service, the main JCB holding company, is owned by Dutch company Transmissions and Engineering Netherlands BV.
+JCB has subsidiaries in jurisdictions considered to be tax havens, in Singapore, the Netherlands, Hong Kong, Delaware and Switzerland.